 Our area is brimming with promising young talent, and RAD tries to help as many artists to attain their dreams as possible.
 Needs include further tuition fees for equipment (dance shoes, instruments, costumes), transport/

-Our group of dedicated dancers, under the tuition of Jason Antonie (aka Jason 360), share their anti-drug message at every opportunity!
+Our group of dedicated dancers, facilitated by 360 Dance Project and Lihle Mfeni, share their anti-drug message through dance, at every opportunity!

 The Little San Boy book project